Corporate Governance

 Financial Performance Reviews

-Quarterly performance financial reviews are conducted where the Finance Department discussed the main Financial Statements with the CEO comparing actual financial results with analysis against the annual budget and same period the previous year.
-Reasons for any discrepancies and unusual items and transactions are explained before presentation to the Board for review.
+Monthly performance financial reviews are conducted where the Finance team discussed the Financial Statements with the CEO comparing actual financial results with analysis and explanations against the annual budget and same period the previous year.
+Reasons for any major discrepancies, unusual transactions are explained before presentation to the Board for review.

 Investment Policy